excitement-engineer/graphql-iso-date/README.md

 Time is encoded as a string in the format `hh:ss:mm:ss.sssZ` where `hh` indicates a two-digit hour, 00 through 24. `mm` indicates a two-digit minute, 00 through 59. `ss` indicates a two-digit second, 00 through 60 (where 60 is only used to denote an added leap second). `.sss` indicates a fractional second in millisecond precision, .000 through .999. `Z` indicates that the time is at UTC.

 The value "14:10:20.987 at UTC" is encoded as string "14:10:20.987Z".
 A time instant with less than millisecond precision such as "14:10 at UTC" is encoded as "14:10:00.000Z".
 A time instant with a time-zone other than UTC such as "14:10:20.987 at UTC +1 hour" is encoded as "13:10:20.987Z".

+Coercion:

+Mention that it coerced into a javascript relative to today.
+So the string "24:00:00.000Z" is converted to javascript date "2017-01-07T00:00:00.000Z"

 ### LocalDateTime